11 min read

 • Report on security posture to leadership

-Entry requirements: 27% of entry-level GRC job postings emphasize framework knowledge over technical expertise (Sprinto 2025).
-You don't need to code, you need to understand how security controls work and how to document them.
+Entry requirements: 27% of entry-level GRC job postings emphasize framework knowledge over technical expertise (Sprinto, 2025).
+You don't need to code.
+You need to understand how security controls work and how to document them.

 Salary range: GRC Analyst $70K-$100K; Senior GRC/Lead $100K-$140K; Head of GRC $150K-$245K (CyberSN/ISC2)